-Art, high-quality manufacturing and design, as well as the lifestyles inspired by them are our themes.
-In our Art Aurea journal and on our new internet platform we explain and communicate a traditional culture in a contemporary and innovative fashion.
-With an open mind and without prejudice, we look for artistic quality and exquisite craftsmanship that embody inspiration, beauty and meaningful depth, and particularly appreciate authentic creative minds, as well as people who love the exceptional.
+Arts and crafts, design and manufactured production in authentic workshops, as well as the lifestyles they inspire, are our topics.
+In our print magazine and on our internet platform we explain and communicate this culture in a contemporary and innovative way.
+Without prejudice, we look for artistic quality and exquisite craftsmanship worldwide that embody inspiration, beauty and meaningful depth, and particularly appreciate authentic creative minds, as well as people who love them.

 In every epoch, artifacts and objects made with artistry and fine craftsmanship have always been associated with rituals.
 Like music, language and poetry, they express the culture in which they arose.
 But industrial mass production is not infrequently inhumane, harmful to the environment and a cause of emotional and intellectual impoverishment.